-А - Excellent; 4 quality points per credit.
+Α - Excellent 4 quality points per credit

-В - Satisfactory; 3 quality points per credit.
+В - Satisfactory 3 quality points per credit

-С - Marginal Pass; 2 quality points per credit.
+C - Marginal Pass 2 quality points per credit

-F - Failure; 0 quality points per credit.
+F - Failure 0 quality points per credit

-IP - In progress; 0 quality points.
+IР In progress O quality points (no longer recommended for use as of March 2021)

-Ι - Incomplete; 0 quality points.
+I - Incomplete 0 quality points

-W - Withdrawal.
+W - Withdrawal

+S - Satisfactory (used for dissertation and quickly converts to an 'A')

+U - Unsatisfactory (used for dissertation and quickly converts to an 'F')

-Use of the IP Grade - The "IP" grade is to be assigned for Projects, Internships, Dissertation Research, or independent study.
+Use of the IP Grade - The "IP" grade should be assigned for Projects, Internships, Dissertation Research, or independent study.
 The final grade(s) for these courses should be assigned upon the successful defense of the project, dissertation or completion of the internship or independent study.

 A grade of "I" (incomplete) indicates that the student has not completed the course requirements, and the instructor has given additional time to do so.
 An "I" grade is not routinely assigned in courses.
-A student may not, by choice, take an incomplete; the incomplete is granted solely at the discretion of the course instructor.
+The student must request the "I" by completing a student request form and preparing a plan of completion/form with the instructor.
+The incomplete is granted at the discretion of the course instructor but must be initiated by the student and approved by administration.
 No more than two "I" grades are allowed at any time unless granted by the Graduate Dean.
 At the time that a grade of "Incomplete" is given, a "Notice of I Grade" form is to be completed and signed by the instructor and the student.
 The original is kept on record in the students file.
 The form serves as a contract and must specify the following:

-- a. the requirements to be completed by the student to remove the incomplete; - b. the time period within which the student must satisfy the incomplete.
+- a. the requirements to be completed by the student to remove the incomplete; - the time period within which the student must satisfy the incomplete.
 The time limit is to be specified by the instructor but must not exceed 10 weeks from the end of the semester, unless the remediation is taking the class again at its next available opportunity; and - c. the grade that the student will receive if the incomplete is not satisfied by the conclusion of the specified time period.

-If the professor chooses not to assign an Incomplete, the grade assigned will then be based on the professor's assessment of the quality and quantity of work completed.
+If the professor chooses not to assign an Incomplete by not approving the student request form, the grade assigned will then be based on the professor's assessment of the quality and quantity of work completed.
 A "W" grade is assigned when a student withdraws from a course after the "last day to drop courses" indicated in the academic calendar and prior to the 5th week of class.
 A grade of "W" will appear on the student's official transcript.
 Students who stop attending class but who fail to withdraw officially prior to the 5th week of class will be assigned a failing grade.
 Please refer to the JSU website for additional information because these guidelines are subject to change.